xyanaxa/IanaUshakova/README.md

 You can download my CV as a [PDF](https://drive.google.com/drive/folders/1ld9gADD8mRkOT39X3H7CSR6nvnAiwc63?usp=share_link)

 ## 🙋🏼‍♀️ About me
 My experience as a business assistant in an EdTech project focused on IT training has provided me with a deep understanding and knowledge of the IT industry.
 I have gained valuable insights into the field of software testing and the dynamic nature of IT, and I really enjoy it!

-I started
+I believe that QA field offers exciting opportunities for innovation and growth, and I'm eager to contribute my skills and enthusiasm to make a meaningful impact.
+I want do big things, that work good and change people minds.
+When we have certain expectations about something, it's important that reality matches those expectations.
+Quality Assurance (QA) in development helps create conditions to ensure that a product or service actually aligns with what we expect and what's required and helps people.

 <i>Data passionate, continuous learning and curious soul.
 Based in Poland but available to work worldwide.</i>